epietrowicz/flockr-app/README.md

 ![sample-classification-particle](https://github.com/user-attachments/assets/ab706e47-30df-44bb-af55-a7fb3d8975ed)

 The Pi also hosts a web server that can be used to view the current feed if WiFi is available, but WiFi access is not necessary for this system to work.
+If you want to use the demo video, you will need to add a `test-video.mp4` file to the root of the project's directory.
+I've [provided a test video](https://drive.google.com/file/d/1tTz1Gps4WgYqqTi08huPQqQcx8DzA_3P/view?usp=sharing), but I cannot promise it will be hosted at this link indefinitely.
+I encourage sourcing your own.

 ![sample-classification](https://github.com/user-attachments/assets/ee12eabd-3c7d-4980-957e-c50986bf321e)